 And a Christmas tree cookie?
 Oh, that is far from just being a Christmas tree cookie.

 My current kick of general interest has steered me towards the very unique and astoundingly talented sculptor Jim McKenzie.
-Just earlier the same day, I had watched a trailer of his debut show, “Lost Magic,” in 2016.
+Just earlier the same day, I had watched a trailer of his debut show, “Lost Magic,” from 2016.
 His art piece “The Nest” was especially haunting:

 So, of course, I’m gonna emulate this timeless look onto an evergreen-shaped sugar cookie.
 It only seemed fitting.